Skip to main content

 runtime.adapter.type: customBuilt-in Charm adapter for plain Python agents (CharmCustomAdapter in core).
 Good default for charm init projects.

 runtime.custom_imageDocker image override for the cloud runner.
-Required for third-party adapter/telemetry/memory plugins.
+Required for heavy dependencies, custom system packages, or third-party adapters.

 Third-party adapter pluginNew adapter name (e.g. ag2, plugin_test) registered via [project.entry-points."charm.adapters"].